President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 Moving Toward Secession

-Samuel Adams publicized and defended the destruction of tea in Boston Harbor.
+Samuel Adams publicized and defended destroying the tea in Boston Harbor.
 Others denounced the action, including Benjamin Franklin, who declared that the East India Company must be repaid for its loss.
 Similar incidents occurred in other colonies, though they did not receive as much publicity as the action in Boston.

 The responses and counter-responses to grievances between the American colonies and Great Britain ultimately led to the First Continental Congress being formed in 1775.
 The Congress petitioned King George III to repeal the “Intolerable Acts,” and when the petition was denied, the colonists engaged in open rebellion against the Crown.
 This led to the War for Independence and the creation of the United States of America.